About this Notice

 If you give us false or inaccurate information and we identify fraud, details may be passed to credit reference and fraud prevention agencies.

-If you are making a joint application now or have ever done the following:
+If you are making a joint application, or have ever done one of the following, we will check your financial associates' records as well:

 a) applied for credit with someone else